nathanchapero-creator/lafc-win-analysis/README.md

 * With Vela on the pitch, LAFC had an xGF and xGA of **-0.66** and **0.27** respectively, indicating underperformance in both attacking and defending.

 ### Conclusion
-* Vela was plagued by numerous injuries that led to him playing just 59% of LAFC's domestic matches in 2021, compared to 92% of regular season and playoff matches just two seasons earlier (2019).
+* Vela was plagued by numerous injuries that led to him playing just 59% of LAFC's domestic matches in 2021, compared to 92% of regular-season and playoff matches just two seasons earlier (2019).

 ## 📊 Data Sources